-A few of the workings behind the scenes at Google Local Search have been recently exposed through a patent granted to Google today, and a pending patent application for the search giant that was published in January.
+A few of the workings behind the scenes at Google Local Search have been recently exposed through a patent granted to Google today and a pending patent application for the search giant published in January.

-They might make you think a little differently about how Google Local Search works, and one presents an interesting question about a difference between local search results at Google Maps, and in Google’s Web search.
+They might make you think a little differently about how Google Local Search works, and one presents an interesting question about the difference between local search results at Google Maps and Google’s Web search.

 The granted patent was originally filed in December of 2004, and it describes the categories that some local searches are placed within by the search engine.

 In my last post, How Google Might Top Search Results with Additional Information, I described a patent from Google that told us how the search engine might attempt to categorize the pages that show up in search results (presumably a top number of the results, such as the top 10, or top 100, or top 1,000), and show us an extract from a page taken from one of the results that matched the category that seemed to be the predominant one for those search results.